Tabata vs HIIT: What’s the Difference?

 It is posited that HIIT supports metabolic health by way of lowering insulin resistance in the body.

 With all of these benefits, it’s easy to gravitate toward HIIT and its many branches.
 HIIT, especially the Tabata method, is the perfect way to up your game at the gym and push your body to its limits.
-Consult your doctor before giving high-intensity workouts a shot, give them your all, and have a blast!
+Consult your doctor before joining HIIT classes, give them your all, and have a blast!